What is the Vibrant Chicano Art All About ?

 Contemporary Chicano Art

-This book explores the historical development of Chicano art and reflects on its start as a social phenomenon and its major art works and artists, touching upon the reaction of art community members not belonging to this Mexican American art community.
-Seen today as taking different shape, focus of the contemporary Chicano artists is placed on global and universal issues, reflecting the shift of subject matter and understanding of art’s functionality.
-This book offers an insight to this remarkable transformation and it includes an in-depth look at selected Chicano artists who share their thoughts.
+This book explores the historical development of Chicano art and reflects on its start as a social phenomenon and its major artworks and artists, touching upon the reaction of art community members not belonging to this Mexican American art community.
+Seen today as taking a different shape, focus of the contemporary Chicano artists is placed on global and universal issues, reflecting the shift of subject matter and understanding of art’s functionality.
+This book offers an insight into this remarkable transformation and it includes an in-depth look at selected Chicano artists who share their thoughts.